Kristfur/powdery_mildew_detection/README.md

 Model v3:
 Achieved similar accuracy to v2, while having half the number of trainable parameters.
 A quarter of the size of v1.
 ![Model summary v3](src/media/model_summary_v3.JPG)

+## Final Result

+The model met the required accuracy of +97% with an accuracy of over 99% on the validation set.

 ## Deployment